tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-I was shocked to learn that a queer reading of Beauty and the Beast was actually pretty well documented in popular culture at the time of its release not just comparing Gaston to the gay muscle queens that had become so well known in large Urban centers mostly because it was believed that high muscle mass would help you fight off the effects of HIV
+I was shocked to learn that a queer reading of *Beauty and the Beast* was actually pretty well documented in popular culture at the time of its release.
+Not just comparing Gaston to the gay muscle queens that had become so well known in large urban centers, mostly because it was believed that high muscle mass would help you fight off the effects of HIV,<sup cn></sup> <mark>but the Beast himself became an AIDS allegory in the mainstream press, with Dan Rather writing an article in the LA Times that read,</mark>

-but the Beast himself became an AIDS allegory in the mainstream press with Dan Rather writing an article in the LA Times that read think of the spell as aids with the same arbitrary and harshly abbreviated limitations on time and you feel the beast's loneliness and Desperation a little more deeply he's just a guy trying as hard as he can to find a little meaning a Little Love a Little beauty while he still got a little life left
+> <mark>"Think of the spell as AIDS, with the same arbitrary and harshly abbreviated limitations on time, and you feel the Beast's loneliness and desperation a little more deeply.
+He's just a guy trying as hard as he can to find a little meaning, a little love, a little beauty while he's still got a little life left."</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.134"%}>

 In fact, one doesn’t now necessarily need to identify as homosexual in order to find a subtext.
-CBS anchorman Dan Rather, in a special column for the Los Angeles Times in early 1992, noticed an AIDS allegory going on within Disney’s film version of the fairy tale *Beauty and the Beast* (1991):
+CBS anchorman <mark>Dan Rather, in a special column for the Los Angeles Times in early 1992, noticed an AIDS allegory going on</mark> within Disney’s film version of the fairy tale *Beauty and the Beast* (1991):

-> Think of the spell [the Beast is under] as AIDS, with the same arbitrary and harshly abbreviated limitations on time, and you feel the Beast’s loneliness and desperation a little more deeply.
-He’s just a guy trying as hard as he can to find a little meaning — a little love, a little beauty— while he’s still got a little life left.<sup>3</sup>
+> <mark>Think of the spell [the Beast is under] as AIDS, with the same arbitrary and harshly abbreviated limitations on time, and you feel the Beast’s loneliness and desperation a little more deeply.
+He’s just a guy trying as hard as he can to find a little meaning — a little love, a little beauty — while he’s still got a little life left.</mark><sup>3</sup>

 </from>
 </compare>